orpgol/EX4/Complex_script.md

     return (submission, model.score(train_with_features, y))
 ```

+##### Loading the data sets
 ```python
 # Load the training file
 train = pd.read_csv("train.csv").fillna("")
 test  = pd.read_csv("test.csv").fillna("")
 ```

+##### First thing is to stem the dataset and remove stop words before any extraction is made.
+Then i can extract the features of both train and test.
 ```python
 #stem first
 stem_data(train)